California Statement of Information: Filing Requirements

 We will hand deliver your filing to the Secretary of State's office and email and mail copies of the processed filing.
 We're located in downtown Sacramento and we make several visits daily to deliver and receive documents.

 If you’re California corporation, click here when you’re ready to file your corporate Statement of Information with SunDoc Filings.
-Click here to form a California corporation (or in any other state).

 Click here to file your annual report in states other than California.